IBM-Cloud/idemix-issuer-verifier/README.md

 ![](images/verifier_json.jpg)
 1. You can always see this file when selecting the service from the dashboard.

-## Fork and redeploy sample application
+## III.
+Fork and redeploy sample application

 Ensure that you have an IBM DevOps Services account and the capability to manage an IBM DevOps Services project.